PACIFIC ADVENTURE

 Latest news

-Passenger who jumped over board likely dead
+Passenger who fell over board recovered dead

 Upload News